-The Company, in the ordinary course of business, enter into various transactions with other members of the Anglo American plc group.
+The Company, in the ordinary course of business, enter into various transactions with other members of the Anglo American pic group.
 These transactions are under terms that are no less favourable to the Company than those arranged with third parties.

 Loans to group companies are disclosed in note 6 and deposits from group companies are disclosed in note 9.
 Interest received from group companies and interest paid to group companies are disclosed in note 3.
-Administration fees paid to a group company were R8 873 708 (2015: R11 209 092).
+Administration fees paid to a group company were R9 279 913 (2016: R8 873 708).

-Remuneration and benefits of other key management personnel including Directors are disclosed in note 21.
+Remuneration and benefits of key management personnel including Directors are disclosed in note 21.

-A guarantee fee, amounting to R9 319 726 (2015: R10 818 493), was due to Anglo American plc in respect of the year under review.
-As at 31 December 2016 an amount of R2 306 301 (2015: R2 457 534) was outstanding and is included in 'Trade and other payables' on the balance sheet.
+A guarantee fee, amounting to R7 744 521 (2016: R9 319 726), was due to Anglo American plc in respect of the year under review.
+As at 31 December 2017 an amount of R1 852 603 (2016: R2 306 301) was outstanding and is included in 'Trade and other payables' on the balance sheet.